github/docs/content/code-security/codeql-cli/codeql-cli-manual/test-run.md

 #### `--[no-]check-databases`

 \[Advanced] Run
-[codeql dataset check](/code-security/codeql-cli/codeql-cli-manual/dataset-check) over each test database created and report a failure if it detects inconsistencies.
+"[codeql dataset check](/code-security/codeql-cli/codeql-cli-manual/dataset-check)" over each test database created and report a failure if it detects inconsistencies.
 This is useful when testing extractors.
 If the check is (temporarily!) expected to fail for a particular database, place a `DB-CHECK.expected` file in the test directory.

 #### `--[no-]show-extractor-output`